cotes2020/jekyll-theme-chirpy/_posts/01AWS/0boto3code/ec2-client-rest.md

             *   _(string) --_
         *   **IncludeAllTagsOfInstance** _(boolean) --_

-            Indicates wheter all tag keys in the current Region are registered to appear in scheduled event notifications. true indicates that all tag keys in the current Region are registered.
+            Indicates whether all tag keys in the current Region are registered to appear in scheduled event notifications. true indicates that all tag keys in the current Region are registered.

 deregister_transit_gateway_multicast_group_members(kwargs_)definition")